 Rate of Clinically Significant Depression Symptoms Based on Hospital Anxiety and Depression Scale [Time Frame: Week-12 and Week-24]

-Proportion of Participants Who Reported Goal of Their Cancer Treatment is to Cure Their Cancer [Time Frame: Week12 and Week 24]
+Number and Percentage of Participants Who Reported Goal of Their Cancer Treatment is to Cure Their Cancer [Time Frame: Week12 and Week 24]

 Family Caregiver Quality of Life as Measured by the SF-36 [Time Frame: Week-12 and Week-24]